akalmykov/wp-content-copy-protection/readme.txt

 * Disables text selection and mouse/keyboard/browser copy functions
 * Common copy methods disabled from onscreen keyboard and shortcut context key
 * Disables text and image drag/drop/saving function on PC and mobile devices
+* Secures your uploads directory from public access (adds a blank index file)
 * Disables right click and save function on default video and audio embeds
 * Javascript validation (displays error message when Javascript is disabled)
 * Javascript validation optimized with redirect feature to disorient offender